 The Content ID system often makes mistakes, so be sure to check exactly what material is being flagged, and who by.
 It may be a simple mistake or a false positive.

-I don’t want anyone that’s using my music legitimately to get a claim against their video but, if they do, then I’ll help you to deal with it.
+I don’t want anyone who’s using my music legally to get a claim against their video but, if they do, then I’ll help you to deal with it.
 This is something I take very seriously and if there’s any support that I can offer in dealing with the claim, then you will have it.